 Paul is an accredited recreation professional (NZRA) and a certified international parks professional (World Urban Parks).
 He specialises in parks and recreation planning and lighting design.

-ARPro – Accredited recreation professional.
-CIPP – Certified international parks professional.
-Tech IES - Technician Illuminating Engineering Society of Australia and New Zealand
+Paul is an ARPro – Accredited recreation professional; CIPP – Certified international parks professional and a member of Tech IES - Technician Illuminating Engineering Society of Australia and New Zealand

 Brian has a wide range of experience in local government parks and recreation facility management.
 In addition to a background in operations and planning work, Brian now specialises in asset management for the parks and facilities sector.